Why is Mostly Solid Bare Conductor Used for Grounding Instead of Insulated Wire?

 - Difference Between Real Ground and Virtual Ground

-- What is the Difference Between Neutral, Ground and Earth?
+- Difference Between Neutral, Ground and Earth?

 - Why are Salt and Charcoal Added in Earthing Pit for Grounding?